garshub/SER502-Spring2022-Team2/README.md

 ## How to build jars using IntelliJ

-   We have already created a jar for the project which we will use for running our code.
+   We have already created a jar for you :smirk_cat: which can be used for running our code.
 If you are unable to use it and need to create a new one, follow these steps.

     1. Open File >> Project Structure (Ctrl+Alt+Shift+S)
     2. Select Artifacts and click on + (Alt+Insert)